decibel-threshold-event-displayer/decibel-threshold-event-displayer/doc/scrum/sprints.md

 - [Create and init git repository](https://gitlab.ti.bfh.ch/decibel-threshold-event-displayer/decibel-threshold-event-displayer/-/issues/6)
   - The Hello World (Example) program is missing because the stack was just evaluated at the end of the sprint.
 - [Define licence](https://gitlab.ti.bfh.ch/decibel-threshold-event-displayer/decibel-threshold-event-displayer/-/issues/19)
-  - We are currently not sure if we will need any additional libraries, so it makes not sense to already define the license.
+  - We are currently not sure if we will need any additional libraries, so does not make sense to define the license already.

 What went well:
 - Creation of prototypes

 Problems:
-- Understanding of Decibel in the context of Audio
+- Understanding of decibel in the context of audio

 Goals:
 - [x] Prototypes with two different technologies are implemented and their pros and cons are evaluated